pub struct CharRange {

 Construct a closed range of characters.

-, the resulting range will be empty.
+If stop is ordered before start, the resulting range will be empty.

 §Example